Appdynamics/aws-sqs-monitoring-extension/README.md

    **All these metric properties are optional, and the default value shown in the table is applied to the metric(if a property has not been specified) by default.**

 ### Config.yml
 Please avoid using tab (\t) when editing yaml files.
-Please copy all the contents of the config.yml file and go to [Yaml Validator](http://www.yamllint.com/) .
-On reaching the website, paste the contents and press the “Go” button on the bottom left.
+Please copy all the contents of the config.yml file and go to [Yaml Validator](https://jsonformatter.org/yaml-validator) .
+On reaching the website, paste the contents and press the “Validate YAML” button.
 If you get a valid output, that means your formatting is correct and you may move on to the next step.

 ## Metrics